Join StarRocks Community on Slack

 StarRocks & ClickHouse: Function Comparison

-StarRocks and ClickHouse have a lot in common: both can provide superior performance, both independent from the Apache Hadoop ecosystem, both provide a master-master replication mechanism with high availability.
+StarRocks and ClickHouse have a lot in common: both can provide superior performance, both are independent of the Apache Hadoop ecosystem, both provide a master-master replication mechanism with high availability.

 Flat Table or Star Schema?